Miracle1207/EconGym/document/Pension Issues/Q5-How-do-pension-systems-vary-across-countries.md

 ### 1.3 Research Questions

-Using an economic-simulation platform, this study examines the long-term impacts of different national pension systems on economies, specifically:
+Using an economic simulation platform, this study investigates the comparative impacts of pension systems across countries, specifically examining:

-* How do structural differences (e.g., pay-as-you-go vs. funded schemes) affect government finances and household welfare?
+* **Retirement Age:** Is the statutory retirement age the key factor through which different pension systems shape long-term economic outcomes?
-* What is the effect of retirement-age policies on labor supply and aggregate output?
+* **Contribution Levels:** What are the economic consequences of higher or lower contribution rates for both households and government budgets?
-* How do replacement rates and contribution levels influence intergenerational equity and saving behavior?
+* **System Design:** How do different structural models (pay-as-you-go vs. fully funded vs. mixed systems) affect fiscal sustainability and household welfare?

 ### 1.4 Research Significance